cloudenochcsis/terraform-aks-infra/README.md

 kubectl get applications -n argocd

 # 2. For the 3-tier web application, start port forwarding to frontend
-kubectl port-forward svc/frontend -n 3tirewebapp-dev 3000:3000
+kubectl port-forward svc/frontend -n 3-tier-webapp-dev 3000:3000

 # 3. Open your browser and navigate to:
 # http://localhost:3000
 ```

 **Your 3-tier application is now accessible!
-This includes a React frontend, Node.js backend, and PostgreSQL database.**
+This includes a frontend web application, backend API, and PostgreSQL database.**

 ---